GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/supergluu.md

 This section of the docs explains how to enable and configure Super Gluu for strong authentication to applications that leverage your Gluu Server for login.

+Complete docs for Super Gluu, including a User Guide and a Developer Guide, can be found on the [Super Gluu docs site](https://gluu.org/docs/supergluu).

 ## Properties
 The Super Gluu authentication script has the following properties